public_html Folder Missing in cPanel: Causes, Fixes, and Recovery Steps

 Routing checks are the guardrails of hosting recovery.
 If DNS resolves to the wrong server, no filesystem change will help.
 If the domain maps to the wrong vhost, your correct files will still be ignored.
 When you confirm routing early, you prevent wasted effort and shorten time-to-recovery dramatically.

 In many cases, a simple “served content verification” step—requesting a known test file from the expected web root—settles the debate quickly.
-Once the server is proven to be serving the correct directory for the correct hostname, the rest of the work becomes normal troubleshooting: application configuration, rewrite rules, and content integrity.
+Once you prove the server serves the right directory for the right hostname, you can do normal troubleshooting.
+Check the app configuration, confirm rewrite rules, and verify content integrity.

 3. Prioritize clean restores and repeatable recovery steps to reduce future risk